Lessor’s right to terminate a lease

 termination of the lease

-Within 1 month after receiving the lessor’s notice.
+Within 1 month of receiving the lessor’s notice.

-If the lessee does not object, he or she is deemed to have agreed to vacate the dwelling.
+If the lessee does not respond, they are deemed to have refused to vacate the dwelling.

 Lease of